-HomeCampsCincinnati Playhouse in the Park Summer Theatre Camp and Performance Academy
+HomeCampsCincinnati Playhouse in the Park Summer Camp and Performance Academy

-Cincinnati Playhouse in the Park Summer Theatre Camp and Performance Academy
+Cincinnati Playhouse in the Park Summer Camp and Performance Academy

-Summer Camps options include one-week theatre camps that focus on fun and theatre skills, one-week performance showcases and intensives, and two-week performance academies that produce a play or musical from start to finish.
+Summer Camp options include one-week theatre camps that focus on fun and theatre skills, one-week performance showcases that explore performance and storytelling techniques, and two-week performance academies that produce a show from start to finish.
 Camps are held at the Playhouse in Mt.
-Adams and locations in Mason and near Erlanger, Ky.
+Adams and locations in Mason.

 Address: 962 Mt Adams Circle